mountain-valley/advanced-deep-learning/grpo/README.md

 - The generation worker runs inference via vLLM and uploads batches to the reference server.
 - The trainer fetches batches from the server and runs PPO updates across the remaining GPUs.

+## 6 Deliverables

+- Turn in your working implementation of Steps 1–5, and logs showing:
+  - A few sampled prompts and generated answers
+  - That training has progressed until format adherence rate > 0.8
+  - Average reward increasing over steps; you should be able to produce plots like the following:

+![Qwen2dot5-7B-res](https://github.com/user-attachments/assets/dcbf3956-e951-4183-9a58-7b932d5ba48d)

-## 6 Tips and expectations
+## 7 Tips and expectations

 - Start with PPO (single rollout per prompt).
 Keep the loop simple and ensure the payload schema matches the reference server expectations.
 - Masking is critical: only average loss over completion tokens (ignore prompt tokens and padding).
 - When you extend to GRPO, only then add `GROUP_SIZE` and group normalization logic.
 - Debug with small models and short max_tokens first; scale up after the end-to-end path works.

-## 7 Deliverables

-- Working implementation of Steps 1–4 (PPO RLVR): reward functions, inference loop, PPO loss.
-- Extension to Step 5 (GRPO): multiple rollouts per prompt and group reward normalization.
-- Short write-up and logs showing:
-  - A few sampled prompts and generated answers
-  - That training has progressed until format adherence rate > 0.8
-  - Average reward increasing over steps; you should be able to produce plots like the following:

-![Qwen2dot5-7B-res](https://github.com/user-attachments/assets/dcbf3956-e951-4183-9a58-7b932d5ba48d)

 ## 8 Troubleshooting